hanna-tseran/hanna-tseran.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth-year Ph.D. student in computer science working in Guido Montúfar's group at Max Planck Institute for Mathematics in the Sciences (MPI MiS) in Leipzig, Germany.
 I am also a student at International Max Planck Research School for Mathematics in the Sciences (IMPRS MiS).
-I expect to graduate in July 2023.
+I expect to graduate in **July 2023**.

 I am broadly interested in **machine learning**, focusing more on the **mathematical aspects**.
 I believe we should comprehend how the existing deep learning systems work to build more advanced ones.
 Hence, I am particularly fascinated by the **theory of deep neural networks** for its benefits for understanding deep learning mechanics, knowledgeably designing machine learning models, and ensuring positive societal impacts.

 I am curious about various topics in the field, but recently I have been incredibly excited by neural network **expressivity**, **generalization**, and **optimization**.
 Lately, I have been concentrating more on the effects of the **activation function** and **network initialization** on these questions and studying **over-parametrization**, **NTK**, and **implicit bias**.
 Additionally, I enjoy considering what it would take for the models to operate in the real world.
 With this intent, I studied **few-shot learning**, **continual learning**, and **long-term memory in conversational AI**.
 My other interest is practical architectures, such as **transformers**, **graph neural networks**, and **Bayesian neural networks**.

+_I am currently looking for research positions both in academia and industry.
+Feel free to contact me at my e-mail: hanna.tseran at gmail.com._